 We continue to identify opportunities to improve our liquidity and working capital efficiency, which includes the extension of payment terms with our suppliers.
 We currently have supply chain financing ("SCF") programs with financial intermediaries, which provide certain suppliers the option to be paid by the financial intermediaries earlier than the due date on the applicable invoice.
 We are not a party to the agreements between the participating financial intermediaries and the suppliers in connection with the programs.
 The range of payment terms we negotiate with our suppliers is consistent, irrespective of whether a supplier participates in the programs.
 We do not reimburse suppliers for any costs they incur for participation in the programs and their participation is completely voluntary.
 Amounts due to our suppliers that elected to participate in the SCF programs are included in accounts payable on the Consolidated Balance Sheet.
-Accounts payable included approximately \$85 million and \$46 million payable to suppliers who have elected to participate in the SCF programs and paid to participating financial institutions totaled \$284 million and \$35 million, respectively.
+Accounts payable included approximately \$85 million and \$46 million payable to suppliers who have elected to participate in the SCF programs as of June 30, 2023 and June 30, 2022, respectively.
+In 2023 and 2022, the amount settled through the SCF programs and paid to participating financial institutions totaled \$284 million and \$35 million, respectively.
 The increase in the amount outstanding in the programs from the June 30, 2022 balance is primarily due to the addition of Meggitt's SCF program.
 We account for payments made under the programs in the same manner as our other accounts payable, which is a reduction to our cash flows from operations.
 We do not believe that changes in the availability of supply chain financing will have a significant impact on our liquidity.